 Little Lava Lake Oregon: People relax in camping chairs and stand along the sandy lake shore, with kayaks, coolers, and swim gear, enjoying a sunny day with a forest and a mountain peak in the background.

-• Little Lava Lake is one of the smallest and quietest Cascade Mountain lakes
+• Little Lava Lake is one of the smallest and quietest Cascade Mountain Lakes

 SwimmingHiking OregonFishing OregonBoatingPicnicking

 Little Lava Lake is one of the hidden volcanic lakes along the beautiful Cascade Lakes Highway, about 26 miles southwest of Bend, Oregon, in the heart of the Deschutes National Forest.
-This small lake sits at an elevation of 4,744 feet (1,446 m) and covers 138 acres, with an average depth of 8 feet and a maximum depth of 20 feet.
+This small lake sits at an elevation of 4,744 feet and covers 138 acres, with an average depth of 8 feet and a maximum depth of 20 feet.

 Did you know?
 The lake was formed thousands of years ago when lava flows from Mount Bachelor blocked the Deschutes River, trapping water to create both Lava Lake and Little Lava Lake.
 Solidified black lava rocks still line the shore, making the landscape feel truly volcanic.